 There are several coastal hiking trails in close

 proximity to Lomba de São Pedro.
-One of them starts
+As already mentioned, one of them starts

 directly at the Casa Sillanova.
-A lot of new trails have
+In a distance of less

 been created lately, especially in the northeastern

 region.
 Those are not yet listed in pertinent hiking